 Your Brain Is Changing Your Entire Life Based on What You Practice

-Studies have showed that your brain is capable of changing for your entire life through neuroplasticity, the mechanism that allows your brain to rewire itself.
+Studies have shown that your brain is changing throughout your entire life through neuroplasticity, the mechanism that allows your brain to rewire itself.

 Neuroplasticity is activated through practice.
 Whenever you practice something, your brain becomes engaged and starts to grow and adapt itself to get better at the task.

 For example, London taxi drivers who have learned to navigate 25,000 streets have more brain cells growing in the part of their brain that is related to knowledge of maps.